NethServer/docs/administrator-manual/en/backup.rst

  backup-data-list

-The command can take some times depending on the backup size.
+The command can take some time depending on the backup size.

 To restore a file/directory, use the command: ::